 When God regenerates the mind of the sinner, this brings about an enormous change of mind (Romans 12:2, Philippians 4:8).
 Once we wanted to have nothing to do with God, our minds were darkened and our thinking futile (Romans 1:21, Ephesians 4:18).
 But now we desire nothing less than to know Him more for all eternity.
 We want to use our minds to know God, to memorize his great deeds, to develop a worldview based on His Word.

-When discussing the biblical command to love God with the mind, it is helpful to closely examine the life of the man who loved the Father perfectly with all His mind – Jesus Christ, the Son of God (Hebrews 4:15).
+When discussing the biblical command to love God with the mind, it is helpful to closely examine the life of the man who loved the Father perfectly with all His mind – Jesus Christ, the Son of God.
 Believers, who have the mind of Christ, must follow in His mental footsteps (1 Peter 2:21).
 It is foolish to think that we can know what it means to love God with our minds apart from Jesus’ example revealed to us in the Word of God.

 Our minds need God’s grace

 Obviously, we know that we do not love God as perfectly with our minds as Jesus did.
 There is a constant struggle taking place within our minds between the flesh and the Spirit (Romans 8:5-9).
 Furthermore, we are not totally free from the effects of sin on our minds on this side of heaven.
 We are prone to forget things, to become confused, and misunderstand.
-The reality is that our minds cannot fully comprehend just how distorted our thinking is because of the Fall.
+The reality is that our minds cannot fully comprehend just how distorted our thinking is because of sin.

 While our minds may be marred by sin, God shows us tremendous patience.
 Between our sinful thoughts, wrong decisions, and evil plans, God has every reason to strike down, but He doesn’t.
 Instead, He shows us grace and mercy (Psalm 145:8).
 God loves the mind that acknowledges its perpetual need for grace.
 Our sin may cause us to forget many things, but it also reminds us, as Christians, that we are completely helpless without God.